openresty/lua-resty-dns/README.markdown

 Status
 ======

-This library is already usable but is still considered experimental.
+This library is considered production ready.

-The API is still in flux and will change without notice.

 Description
 ===========